Moxi43/leetcode-to-the-moon/README.md

-# leetcode-to-the-moon
+# Leetcode problems
-Leetcode problems with Golang and Python
+Leetcode problems with Golang and Python that I've solved from [this](https://seanprashad.com/leetcode-patterns/) list.